-Sixty-second.
-To establish and enforce rules for the use and regulation of all buildings used and maintained by the city.
-Sixty-third.
-To prevent or regulate the playing of games or any other amusement on the streets or sidewalks.
-Sixty-fourth.
-To require and regulate the removal or destruction of swill, offal, garbage, ashes, street sweepings, barnyard litter, manure, rubbish, yard cleaning and the contents of privy, vaults, cess pools and sinks, decaying animal matter and dead animals, or any other vile or unhealthy material.
+Sixty Third.
+To establish and enforce rules for the use and

+regulation of all buildings used and maintained by the City.

+Sixty Fourth.
+To prevent or regulate the playing of games or

+any other amusement on the streets or sidewalks.

+Sixth Fifth.
+To require and regulate the removal or destruction of swill, offal, garbage, ashes, street sweepings, barmyard litter, manure, rubbish, yard cleaning and contents of privy vaults, cess pools, and sinks, decaying animal matter and dead animals, or any other vile or unhealthy material.

-Sixty-fifth.
-To establish and regulate hospitals and pest houses and make all regulations which may be necessary and expedient for the preservation of health and the suppression of disease, and to make quarantine laws and enforce them within the city, and to regulate and prevent the introduction of contagious, infectious or other diseases into the city, and to regulate, control or prevent the landing of persons, baggage, merchandise or other property, from cars or other conveyances, infected with contagious disease, and to make such disposition of such persons or property as to preserve the health of the city, and to prevent infected cars or other conveyances from coming within or near the limits of the city.
+Sixty Sixth.
+To establish and regulate hospitals and pest houses and make all regulations which may be necessary and expedient for the preservation of health and the suppression of disease, and to make quarantine laws and enforce them within the City, and to regulate and prevent the introduction of contagious, infectious or other diseases into the City, and to regulate, control or prevent the landing of persons, baggage, merchandise or other property, from cars or other conveyances, infected with contagious disease and to make such disposition of such persons or property as to preserve the health of the City, and to prevent infected cars or other conveyances from coming within or near the limits of the City.

-Sixty-sixth.
-To establish and regulate public wells, cisterns, hydrants, reservoirs, fountains and watering troughs.
+Sixty Seventh.
+To establish and regulate public wells, cisterns, hydrants, peservoirs, fountains and watering troughs.

-Sixty-seventh.
-To regulate and control the quality and measurement of gas, and to prescribe and enforce regulations for the manufacture and regulate the measurement of electricity and electrical apparatus, or any apparatus for furnishing light, heat and power in the city.
+Sixth Eighth.
+To regulate and control the quality and measurement of gas, and to prescribe and enforce regulations for the manufacture and regulate the measurement of electricity and electrical apparatus, or any apparatus for furnishing light, heat and power in the City.

-Sixty-eighth.
+Sixty Ninth.
 To regulate lodging houses and tenement houses, and to prevent the overcrowding of the same, and to require the same to be kept in proper sanitary condition.

-Sixty-ninth.
+Seventieth.
 To prohibit and punish cruelty to animals and to require the places where such animals are kept to be maintained in healthful condition.

-Seventieth.
-To regulate the employment of minors on the public streets, and other public places.
+To regulate the employment of minors on the Seventy First.

+public streets, and other public places.

-Seventy-first.
-To compel the owners or occupants of property within the city limits, to keep the same clear of any brush or other material or substance liable to communicate fire to adjacent property, and in case the owner or occupant of such property shall neglect or refuse to remove the same within ten days after being notified so to do by the council, either personally or by publication in the official paper, said council shall have authority to have the same done and assess the cost against the property.
+To compel the owners or occupants of property Seventy Second. within the city limits, to keep the same clear of any brush or other material or substance liable to communicate fire to adjacent property, and in case the owner of occupant of such property shall neglect or refuse to remove the same within ten days after being notified so to do by the Council, either personally or by publication in the official paper, said Council shall have authority to have the same done and assess the cost against the property.

-Seventy-second.
-To direct and regulate the planting and preservation of ornamental trees and shrubbery within the public grounds and streets within the city, and to prevent any injury thereto or interference therewith and punish any person willfully damaging any sidewalk, pavement, or appurtenance to the water works, sewerage or electric light system, or to any other property in or about the public works of the city, and to punish interference with or the withholding of any property of the city by any officer thereof, or any other party; and to establish boulevards and provide for their maintenance.
+To direct and regulate the planting and preser-Seventy Third. vation of fornamental trees and shrubbery within the public grounds and streets within the City, and to prevent any injury thereto, or interference therewith and punish any person willfully damaging any sidewalk, pavement, or appurtenance to the water works, sewerage or electric light system, or to any other property in or about the public works of the City, and to punish interference with or the withholding of any property of the City by any officer thereof, or any other party; and to establish boulevards and provide for their maintenance.